Portable generator transfer switches are an important part of any emergency power plan.

 There are many advantages of transfer switches as:

-- Peace of mind – knowing that you have a backup plan in case of an emergency.
-The process of transferring back to the utility company is automatic once service has been restored, so you never have to remember to do it.
+Transferring back to the utility company is automatic once the service has been restored, so you never have to remember to do it.

-- Lower energy costs – On electricity bills, you can save money by automatically switching to your generator when there is an outage.
-It can save money by using less fuel if you run the generator only when necessary.
+On electricity bills, you can save money by automatically switching to your generator when there is an outage.

 How to Choose the Best Transfer Switch for Generators?